BMW XM Review & Prices

 Out on the open road, the BMW XM starts to show some cracks.
 While in full hybrid mode, the automatic transmission can feel quite sluggish to change gear under hard acceleration.
 When you want to get up to speed, there’s a pause while the transmission, engine and electric system work out what to do.

-When it does deliver the power, it feels punchy and it gets up to speed quickly.
-The 4.4-litre V8 sounds excellent when accelerating but when you’re taking it easy, it settles down to be very refined.
+Once it’s in the right gear, however, it feels punchy and it gets up to speed quickly.
+The 4.4-litre V8 sounds excellent when accelerating but when you’re taking it easy, it settles down to be very refined, but while the straight-six engine is smooth and pulls nicely, it feels strained as a result of the XM’s hefty weight.

 On a twisty road

 One major drawback of the XM is that it’s rather bulky.
-Weighing upwards of 2,700kg, you feel that quite a lot when you’re cornering at higher speeds.
-Realistically, M cars should feel agile and fun to drive, and although there’s plenty of punch from the engine, it’s not the most invigorating SUV to drive.
+Weighing upwards of 2,600kg (2,700kg as a V8), you feel that quite a lot when you’re cornering at higher speeds.
+BMW M cars tend to feel agile and fun to drive, and although there’s plenty of punch from the engine, the XM is not as involving an SUV as you’d hope.

 Space and practicality